jlnschfr/privy2/README.md

 - dark/light mode
 - weather based on user location
 - undo via snackbar
+- RSS Feed integration
-- PWA offline features
+- PWA offline features (unfortunately supbase doesn't offer an offline sync out of the box)

 ## Tech Stack

-This is a rewrite of https://github.com/jlnschfr/privy where i used Nuxt (w/ options API in an untyped environment).
+This is a rewrite of https://github.com/jlnschfr/privy where I used Nuxt (w/ options API in an untyped environment).
 I also switched from Firebase to the open source alternative Supabase.

 - Nuxt (w/ composition API) + Typescript
 - Tailwind
 - Supabase
 - Pinia
 - Netlify
+- Netlify Functions

 ## Supabase Configuration